-South Gloucestershire Council are now pursuing their own new Local Plan whilst working collaboratively with the other West of England Combined Authorities and the West of England Spatial Development Strategy.
-The latest news on the Local Plan can be found here:- https://beta.southglos.gov.uk/new-local-plan
+South Gloucestershire Council are now pursuing their own new Local Plan, whilst still working collaboratively with the other West of England Combined Authorities.
+The latest news on the Local Plan can be found here: https://beta.southglos.gov.uk/new-local-plan

 Garden Communities – from yesteryear to today

 At the start of the 20th Century Ebenezer Howard published “Garden Cities of To-morrow”.
 He argued that “there should be an earnest attempt made to organise a migratory movement of population from our overcrowded centres to sparsely-settled rural districts” through Garden cities as they form complete sustained urban economies, comprising of industry, orchards, offices, shops, and housing which complements the landscape and agricultural land surrounding.

 He emphasised that “the unique merger of Town and Country characteristics are the underlying principle features of a Garden City.
 As the Garden City grows “the free gifts of nature – fresh air, sunlight, breathing room and playing room – shall be still retained in all needed abundance….and life may become an abiding joy and delight.”

 At the start of the 21st Century the TCPA published “Re-imagining Garden Cities for the 21st Century” which argued that the Garden City principles could help overcome the stigma of building new communities that have too many poor developments and inadequate infrastructure provision.